moj-analytical-services/rpackage_training/README.md

 Due to the absence of bespoke error handling/ input checking in the function, and time constraints when running the training, we are largely ignoring the `year` argument in the assemble crime data function.
-Furthermore, for "real" production code it would probably be safer/simpler to have separate functions for "getting a data frame into R" and "doing stuff to the data frame".
+Furthermore, for "real" production code it would probably be safer/simpler to have separate functions for "getting a data frame into R" and "doing stuff to the data frame" rather than just relying on one that combines both elements.
 Structuring it like this for the training is useful for conveying particular points in the training.

 Additionally, we are checking that when an invalid path is used we get an error.